US probing Autopilot problems on 765,000 Tesla vehicles

 Autopilot has frequently been misused by Tesla drivers, who have been caught driving drunk or even riding in the back seat while a car rolled down a California highway.

-A message was left early Monday seeking comment from Tesla, which has disbanded its media relations office.
+A message was left seeking comment from Tesla, which has disbanded its media relations office.
+Shares of Tesla Inc., based in Palo Alto, California, fell 4.3% Monday.

 NHTSA has sent investigative teams to 31 crashes involving partially automated driver assist systems since June of 2016.
 Such systems can keep a vehicle centered in its lane and a safe distance from vehicles in front of it.
 Of those crashes, 25 involved Tesla Autopilot in which 10 deaths were reported, according to data released by the agency.